MoonPoet/xaprb-src/content/blog/2007/how-to-create-stepping-slides-in-openofficeorg-impress.md

 ### How do you do it with OpenOffice.org Impress?

-Don't search the Help files for "stepping" -- I went that route and crashed OpenOffice.org.
+Don't search the Help files for "stepping"---I went that route and crashed OpenOffice.org.
 Strangely, at the moment the search function crashed, I was writing a presentation about search and indexing algorithms!

 You have to do it as an animation.
 One step at a time (no pun intended):